asciidoc-py/asciidoc-py/README.md

 ## Copying

 Copyright (C) 2002-2013 Stuart Rackham.
-Copyright (C) 2013-2021 AsciiDoc Contributors.
+Copyright (C) 2013-2021 AsciiDoc.py Contributors.

 Free use of this software is granted under the terms of the GNU General Public License version 2 (GPLv2).